Code-Institute-Submissions/molacuizine/README.md

 ### Foreign key

-Foreign keys were created for databases which were relationships were required, thus permitting querying objects related to another model.
+Foreign keys were created for databases which relationships were required, thus permitting querying objects related to another model.
 Hence justifying the need for a relational database.

 The foreign keys were set-up as follows: